Consumers Must Enroll by Dec. 15 to Be Covered on Jan. 1

 “Covered California works across all of California, but the map helps us focus our efforts on areas where we know many who are still uninsured live,” Covered California Executive Director Peter V. Lee said.
 “Everyone who needs health insurance, or knows someone who does, should know they can get financial help to pay for top-brand health insurance coverage, and if they enroll by Dec.
 15, their coverage can start on Jan.
 1.”

-According to Covered California, the “hot spots” shown on the map at www.CoveredCA.com/news/PDFs/CoveredCA_Heat_Map_Inland_Empire.pdf generally contain more remaining subsidy-eligible individuals per capita than the rest of the Riverside and San Bernardino areas.
-For example, an estimated 7.3 percent of the population in the 11 hot spots are subsidy-eligible, compared with 4.3 percent on average in the Inland Empire overall.
+According to Covered California, the “hot spots” shown on the map at www.CoveredCA.com/news/pdfs/CoveredCA_Heat_Map_Palm_Springs.pdf generally contain more remaining subsidy-eligible individuals per capita than the rest of the region.
+For example, an estimated 7.3 percent of the population in the two hot spots is subsidy-eligible, compared with 4.7 percent of Riverside County overall.

-“If you live in one of these areas — in Ontario, in La Sierra, in Colton or in Perris — and you do not have health insurance, now is the time to get covered,” Lee said.
-“This is our opportunity to build healthier communities throughout the Inland Empire, Southern California and the rest of the state.”
+“If you live in one of these areas — in Cathedral City or La Quinta — and you do not have health insurance, now is the time to get covered,” Lee said.
+“This is our opportunity to build healthier communities throughout the Palm Springs area, Southern California and the rest of the state.”

 Covered California has redoubled its enrollment outreach efforts in the region, including: